graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > Directive life cycle methods must have an identical signature

 While a directive may declare both life cycle methods independently, it is only a single entity in a schema.
-As a result both life cycle methods must share a common signature.
+As a result both life cycle methods must share a common signature (i.e. the same input parameters and return type).
 The runtime will throw an exception when your schema is created if the signatures differ.

 ### Returning Data from a Directive